ajoz/ajoz.github.io/_drafts/2016-07-10-how-i-almost-reinvented-hamcrest.markdown

 disqus: true
 ---

 I started using Scala and I got really spoiled with it.
 Both language wise and test wise.
-I always wanted to read my code and test like sentences like real human language.
+I always wanted to read my code and tests like sentences like real human language.
 Language without all those brackets, dots, parenthesis etc.

 Lets say you have a unit test code and you write in it:
 ```